De Rham comparison and Poincar\'e duality for rigid varieties: Trace morphisms and Poincar e duality

 \section{Trace morphisms and Poincar\'e duality}

-In this section, we shall retain the setting of Section \ref{sec-dR-comp-cpt-main} \Ref{except in the review in Section \ref{sec-trace-coh}}.
+In this section, we shall retain the setting of Section \ref{sec-dR-comp-cpt-main} \Pth{except in the review in Section \ref{sec-trace-coh}}, but assume moreover that $X$ is \emph{of pure dimension $d$}.
 The goal of this section is to construct the trace morphisms for de Rham and \'etale cohomology with compact support in degree $2d$, and show that they are compatible with trace morphisms of lower dimensions via Gysin morphisms, and with each other under the de Rham comparison isomorphism in Theorem \ref{thm-L-!-coh-comp}.

 Throughout the section, we shall denote by $\bL$ a $\bZ_p$-local system on $X_\ket$.
-Recall that, by \cite[\aCor \logadiccorpuritylisse]{Diao/Lan/Liu/Zhu:laske}, any $\bZ_p$-local system over $U_\et$ uniquely extends over $X_\ket$ by pushforward.
-Thus, our results for $\bL$ over $X_\ket$ are applicable to all $\bZ_p$-local systems over $U_\et$, despite the notation.
+Recall that, by \cite[\aCor \logadiccorpuritylisse]{Diao/Lan/Liu/Zhu:lasfr}, any $\bZ_p$-local system on $U_\et$ uniquely extends over $X_\ket$ by pushforward.
+Thus, our results for $\bL$ on $X_\ket$ are applicable to all $\bZ_p$-local systems on $U_\et$, despite the notation.